jruby/jruby-rack/README.md

   gets reset (accepts  values "true", "false" and "buffer" to reset the buffer only), by default "true"
-- **addsHtmlToPathInfo** controls whether the .html suffix is added to the URI when checking if the request is for a static page
+- **addsHtmlToPathInfo** controls whether the .html suffix is added to the URI when checking if the request is for a static page.
+The default behavior for Rails and many other Ruby applications is to add an *.html* extension to the resource and attempt to handle it before serving a dynamic request on the original URI.
+However, this behavior may confuse other servlets in your application that have a wildcard mapping.
+Defaults to true.
-- **verifiesHtmlResource** used with the previous parameter to make sure the requested static resource exists before adding the .html request URI suffix
+- **verifiesHtmlResource** used with the previous parameter to make sure the requested static resource exists before adding the .html request URI suffix.
+  Defaults to false.

 The application can also be configured to dispatch through a servlet instead of a filter, the servlet class name is `org.jruby.rack.RackServlet`.